Illuminate Australian society and your family history using census records from 1788 to 1901

 Please be aware that these reports include the names of deceased people, as well as words and descriptive terms that may be offensive.

-The number of Aboriginal Australians recorded by the Board often varied from the number recorded by the state or territory census (see for example, a discussion of this issue on page 8 of the 1871 Victorian census report).
+The number of Aboriginal people recorded by the Board often varied from the number recorded by the state or territory census (see for example, a discussion of this issue on page 8 of the 1871 Victorian census report).

 More census sources for each state are listed in this guide - click the tabs above to access these lists.